SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

     global threshold, is_driving, volume
 ```

 We use another `try` block to handle data that doesn’t match the format we’re looking for (like registration messages and errors).
 We can access the TOF sensor’s distance measurement by indexing the `data` object.
-We can also tell whether the distace measurement is valid with the boolean passed in the `"status"` field.
+We can also tell whether the distance measurement is valid with the boolean passed in the `"status"` field.

 ```python
 try: